Political positions of Nigel Farage: Illegal immigrants

-In 2013, Farage described the tone of the "Go Home" vans advertisements which recommended that illegal immigrants should "go home or face arrest, which he saw as an attempt by the government to be seen to be "doing something" to appeal to UKIP voters, as "nasty" and "unpleasant".
+In 2013, Farage commented on the "Go Home" vans advertisements which recommended that illegal immigrants should "go home or face arrest"; he suggested that it was an attempt by the government to be seen to be "doing something" to appeal to UKIP voters and called the campaign's tone "nasty" and "unpleasant".

 During the 2015 European migrant crisis, Farage said most of the migrants coming to Europe were economic migrants, and that thousands of Islamist terrorists were entering Europe among the migrants.
 During the Brexit referendum campaign, he defended the Breaking Point poster, which was criticised by those on both sides of the referendum debate, with George Osborne saying it had "echoes of literature used in the 1930s".
 In 2025, Farage said that he supported a mass deportation of illegal immigrants and argued that anyone caught entering Britain illegally should be deported.
 Farage has argued that the United Kingdom could see 'civil disorder' if illegal immigrants are not removed.